 Holding out for a Hero Image

 Big images have a big impact.
 Layer those with relevant, bite-sized content, and you’ve a hero image.
-It’s been on trend in web design for a while, and its prevalence on sites throughout the world wide web suggests it’s a trend that’s going to stay.

 What the hero image and its copy conveys is up to you – products or services, promotions, news – but it’s another marketing channel that can be used to excellent effect.

 Your choice of hero image is customer-influencing.
 It takes mere seconds to make a first impression, so choose with your customer in mind.
 Try to imagine how the image you’ve chosen will make them feel about your business.

 Does it alienate or polarise, or unite you with your customers?
 Are you using emotive images – smiles, cute furry creatures or the polar opposite – and are they the right images for the emotion you’re trying to convey?
 Does it stand out, or is it too vanilla to work on the big screen?